Frequently Asked Questions

-In brief: I seldom perform with other musicians due to logistical time constraints and a difference in musical learning styles.
-Remember, I do not read music and this approach is very unconventional!
+Due to logistical challenges and time constraints, I seldom perform with other musicians.
+Remember, I do not read music and this approach is very unconventional.

 In the past, I have collaborated with other musicians when they were directly affiliated families of the wedding couples.
 However, collaborating with other musicians takes planning, time, and rehearsal space.

 I play piano solely and exclusively by ear and this is not how the majority of the music world functions, especially with fine orchestral instruments (piano, violin, classical guitar, etc.).
 It can be very difficult to find other fine musicians who can also play by ear or can follow my musical lead.